cseelhoff/coreos/README.md

+For the linux machines:
-.env should be in root dirctory, if it exists.
-The start.sh will create it in the proper folder if it does not.
+If it exists, .env should be in \ dirctory.
+The start.sh will create it in the proper folder if does not exist.

 acme.json should be in the ~/coreos/backup.
-Start.sh will create it there is if does not exist. #Should add a check
+Start.sh will create it there is if does not exist. #We need to add a check to see if it is in the /coreos and move it if it is

 #extra Seelhoff notes: